The Bankrate promise

-Common transactions that may require a money order or cashier’s check include:
+Some examples of payments that may require a cashier’s check or money order include:

 - Closing on a home purchase